Interclub Handbook & FAQs

 10. What is the Group Performance Program?

 The Group Performance Program (GPP) is an optional program offered to Interclub athletes.
-It is a gymnastics/dance stunt group that will travel to local competitions/exhibitions and perform a variety of routines.
+It is a gymnastics and dance stunt group that will travel to local competitions or exhibitions and perform a variety of routines.
 It is a very fun, team-oriented program that encourages athletes to showcase their gymnastics, dance, and stunt skills in a fun environment.
 Previously, the GPP program has been invited to the Canadian Gymnastraeda events in Victoria, BC and Calgary, AB.